 Into darkness greater than that enter they who delight in knowledge.

-The viewpoint in the Upanishads that everything is interconnected led to a big question: How many gods exist?
-The idea of unity or an interconnectedness in the universe suggested a single, all encompassing god.
-One contribution described a youth asking a learned man how many gods there are.
+The viewpoint in the Upanishads that everything is interconnected suggested an all encompassing god.
+A youth was described as asking a learned man how many gods there are.
 The learned man named three hundred and three.
 "Yes," responded the youth, "but how many are there really?"
 The learned man narrowed their number to thirty-three.
 "Yes," responded the youth, "but how many are there really?"
 And finally the learned man said there was only one god.

 Another writer claimed that one helped oneself understand the unity of the universe by gaining knowledge about materiality, including the origins of the universe.
 Another writer of this persuasion speculated that the world had begun as water, that the earth is water solidified, that every solid is basically water and that water and God are one.
 A third contributor to the Upanishads saw reality and God as fire.